jiarong/2021-08-viral-identification-benchmark-review/report.md

 this benchmark:

--   The main reason is that the contamination of viral sequences in the plasmid and host sequences is significantly skew the performance stats, especially for plasmid.
+-   The main reason is that the contamination of viral sequences in the plasmid and host sequences significantly skew the performance stats, especially for plasmid.
 It’s expected that some provirus in host genomes are likely not removed by provirus prediction tools, but the number of viral contaminants in the plasmids reference